justunsix/garden/src/content/docs/notes/005-Computer-Snippets-fzf.md

 # Search all files in current directory (default)
 fzf

+# Search and only multiple select
+fzf --multi
+fzf -m

 # Search files using find and selections to file
 find * -type f | fzf > selected